sylvain-faure/cromosim/doc/source/example_micro.rst

 Social force model
 -------------------

-The Social Force model introduced in the 90’s.
-Pedestrians are identified with inertial particles, submitted to a forcing term which implements the individual tendencies, and extra forces which account for interactions with other pedestrians (typically the tendency to preserve a certain distance with neighbors).
+The Social Force model has been introduced in the 90’s.
+Pedestrians are identified with inertial particles submitted to a forcing term which implements the individual tendencies and extra forces which account for interactions with other pedestrians (typically the tendency to preserve a certain distance with neighbors).

 Reference : [MF2018]_ Chapter 3.

-An example can be find in the directory
+An example can be found in the directory

 .. code-block:: python3